-Most site owners only start to think about security when their site gets hacked (infected with malware) and blacklisted by Google with a malware warning to visitors.
+Most site owners only start to think about security when their site gets hacked (infected with malware) and consequently blacklisted by Google with a malware warning to visitors.

 So, here is what you need to do once you find out that your site is blacklisted:

-*If you are registered with us already, don’t worry about it, just open a support request (we will take care of it).
+*If you are a Sucuri customer, just open a support request and we will take care of it.

-- Save your index file and put a new one saying something like “site is under maintanence, come back soon”.
-It will avoid that more users get infected through your site.
+- Save your index file and put a new one saying something like “Site is under maintenance, come back soon”.
+It will avoid more users getting infected through your site.

 - Scan your site for malware.
-You can register with us and run a complete scan or use our free (but limited) scanner: http://sitecheck.sucuri.net.
+You can register with us and run a complete scan or use our free (but limited) remote website security scanner.